Natural vs. Chemical

-“Natural” is nowadays perceived as a guarantee for safety, by opposition to “Chemical”.
-But as everyone should know, nature is only about chemistry, and it is not always synonymous to “safe and suitable”.
+“Natural” is nowadays perceived as a guarantee for safety, in opposition to “chemical.”
+But as everyone should know, nature is only about chemistry, and it is not always synonymous with “safe and suitable.”
 From the death of Socrates by poison hemlock to the accidental ingestion of deadly nightshade by children, poisonous plants have been responsible for human deaths throughout history.
-Castor bean, Rosary pea, white snakeroot among others are well known toxic plants among the most lethal drugs, and thousands of others are reported to create allergic reactions or systemic effects.
+Castor bean, Rosary pea, and white snakeroot, among others, are well-known toxic plants among the most lethal drugs, and thousands of others are reported to create allergic reactions or systemic effects.

 And yet there is a real defiance towards the cosmetic industry and the products on the shelves which do not sound natural or without natural labels.
-Natural and organic are not only a trend nowadays, they have become new a way of life that integrates more sustainable habits like buying directly your vegetables from farmers, reducing your waste and minimize your impact on the environment.
+Natural and organic are not only a trend nowadays, but they have also become new a way of life that integrates more sustainable habits like buying directly your vegetables from farmers, reducing your waste and minimizing your impact on the environment.

 In this world where natural and organic are not only a trend but have almost become a social norm, the temptation is great to only seek more natural options.

-In order to better understand what exposure risks consumers may face when buying online, we purchased 4 babchi oils from a well-known public E-commerce platform in the USA.
-We analyzed the samples by a validated High Pressure Liquid Chromatographic (HPLC) method using a 99% Bakuchiol as internal standard.
+To better understand what exposure risks consumers may face when buying online, we purchased 4 babchi oils from a well-known public eCommerce platform in the USA.
+We analyzed the samples by a validated High-Pressure Liquid Chromatographic (HPLC) method using a 99% Bakuchiol as the internal standard.

 But the biggest concern is the amount of Psoralenes and Isopsoralenes ranging from 989 to 4,768 ppm.

-By law, finished products using these crude oils or dry powder should report the latin name of the plant on the full labelling and not Bakuchiol.
+By law, finished products using these crude oils or dry powder should report the Latin name of the plant on the full labeling and not Bakuchiol.

-The cosmetic industry is among the most regulated area and this, for a very good reason: what we apply on the skin is only supposed to make us look better and not cause unwanted side effects or worse.
+The cosmetic industry is among the most regulated area, and this is for a very good reason: what we apply on the skin is only supposed to make us look better and not cause unwanted side effects or worse.

-Almost all the well-recognized brands that you can trust, use high purity Bakuchiol at the clinically demonstrated use level (between 0.5 and 1.0%), both for anti-aging and acne-prone skin.
+Almost all the well-recognized brands you can trust use high-purity Bakuchiol at the clinically demonstrated use level (between 0.5% and 1.0%), both for anti-aging and acne-prone skin.

-If you have a doubt about a cosmetic product claiming the presence of Bakuchiol, feel free to contact us in the contact section.
+If you have a doubt about a cosmetic product claiming the presence of Bakuchiol, feel free to contact us.